Skip to Content

 Bodies… The Exhibition at Luxor: Another museum attraction at Luxor, Bodies… displays both whole and partial body specimens to educate visitors on the inner workings of the human body.

-A $2 discount is offered to seniors over the age of 65.
+A $5 discount is offered to seniors aged 65 and older.

 See my recent review of Bodies… The Exhibition!